scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Yesterday's unicode sprintf change introduced another bug.
 Fixed
-    -   Valek points out that if you have a bitmap only font and you attempt simultaneously to scale it and delete all the bitmaps, then FontForge would crash.
+    -   Valek points out that if you have a bitmap only font and you attempt simultaneously to scale it and delete all the bitmaps, then websharpstudios would crash.
 (Same thing would happen if you just removed all the bitmaps).
     -   Valek provided some additional russian translations.